 The use of analytical technologies in conservation is driven by the need to understand the work and its condition.
 When assessing a historical object you will look at material makeup, method of production or artistic techniques used and areas of damage or deterioration.

 In addition to the extensive facilities each specialist studio and workshop has, is the new Science Laboratory (opened late 2019) and our Art and Conservation Library.
 The science equipment and laboratory has recently undergone a significant upgrade.
 The facilities have been developed to give students the knowledge and familiarity with their general application to perform analytical techniques commonly used in the heritage sector.

 Students also have the opportunity to work in well-equipped professional workshops and studios with access seven days a week, 8.30am to 9pm*.

 The College Art and Conservation Library has thousands of specialist books and journals and all students have access to specialist databases in the IT suite.

-* 26 June 2020 update: Workshops may need to close outside teaching hours for thorough cleaning.
+* Coronavirus update: Workshops may need to close outside teaching hours for thorough cleaning.